 - Laryngoscopy.
-Your doctor can visually examine your vocal cords in a procedure called laryngoscopy, by using a light and a tiny mirror to look into the back of your throat.
+In a procedure called laryngoscopy, your doctor can visually examine your vocal cords by using a light and a tiny mirror to look into the back of your throat.
 Or your doctor may use fiber-optic laryngoscopy.
 This involves inserting a thin, flexible tube (endoscope) with a tiny camera and light through your nose or mouth and into the back of your throat.
 Then your doctor can watch the motion of your vocal cords as you speak.

 - Biopsy.
 If your doctor sees a suspicious area, he or she may do a biopsy — taking a sample of tissue for examination under a microscope.

 Acute laryngitis often gets better on its own within a week or so.
-Self-care measures also can help improve symptoms.
+Self-care measures, such as voice rest, drinking fluids and humidifying your air, also can help improve symptoms.

 Chronic laryngitis treatments are aimed at treating the underlying causes, such as heartburn, smoking or excessive use of alcohol.